rust-lang/rfcs/text/0000-derive-bound-control.md

 the 2nd interpretation is more useful, it is probably more appropriate.
 To avoid the confusion for users who write this manually, a warning could be issued which macros may supress.

+## 8. Should the errors raised be warnings instead?

+Some, or most of the errors in the [errors] section of the [reference-level explanation] could be warnings instead of errors to facilitate for macro authors.
+This decision can be deferred to stabilization instead, or even for post stabilization as errors of this kind can be lowered to warnings.